Thursday, November 24, 2011

 In order to gain a better understanding of the issue, a social sciences construction of the normative practices of the pharmaceutical PHOSITA was undertaken.
 This involved evaluating the scientific norms of industrial pharmaceutical research and development, with particular focus on the identity and inventive capacity of the pharmaceutical PHOSITA.
 Two analytical methods were employed in the analysis: the tacit and focal knowledgebase framework of Polanyi and actor-network theory (ANT) as described by Latour.

-The full article can be found at:
+The full article can be found on the journal website.

 Tuesday, March 9, 2010